 It is a shining example of longer content, and like longform blog posts, it will be the new norm for stories: deeper, longer, and absolutely detailed.

 It's sink or swim champ.
 Supply and demand.

 But we're getting ahead of ourselves.
 We need a uniform bar to gauge how to price our services as video producers.

 I can't tell you how many jobs I've lost in the initial phone call.
 Or the initial conversation.

 I haven't even mentioned the price (you should either always do that in the first convo - more on that later), and after what seems like a great conversation, they vanish.
 Or after mentioning the price, you spend an hour with the person covering everything from baseball to the Tet Offensive (I talk more about spotting these folks - tirekickers - HERE), and then they still disappear, despite your creative followups.

 Poof.
 It's your fault for losing the deal (not theirs), but it's still a tough pill to swallow.

-I asked this question (sort of) in the podcasts.
+I asked this question (sort of) in the podcasts (linked below when I mention Elevation Church).
 It's the embarrassing pitch moment.

 For example, I once submitted a video proposal to a big-ish group.
 They didn't have detailed how-to videos, and the ones they did have lacked a direct, human presence to guide viewers.